A Global Torelli Theorem for Calabi-Yau Manifolds: Introduction

 \section{Introduction}

-In this paper we study the global properties of the period map from the Teichm\"{u}ller space of polarized and marked Calabi-Yau manifolds to the classifying space of polarized Hodge structures.
-Our method is based on a simple observation that there exists a natural holomorphic affine structure on the Teichm\"uller space, and the construction of a completion space of the Teichm\"uller space with a compatible affine structure on it.
+In this paper we study the global properties of the period map from the Torelli space of Calabi-Yau manifolds to the classifying space of polarized Hodge structures.
+Our method is based on the existence of a holomorphic affine structure on the Teichm\"uller space, and the construction of a completion space of the Torelli space with a compatible affine structure on it.

 Although our method works for more general cases, for simplicity we will restrict our discussion to Calabi-Yau manifolds.
 More precisely a compact projective manifold $M$ of complex dimension $n$ with $n\geq 3$ is called Calabi-Yau in this paper, if it has a trivial canonical bundle and satisfies $H^i(M,\mathcal{O}_M)=0$ for $0<i<n$.
-A polarized and marked Calabi-Yau manifold is a triple consisting of a Calabi-Yau manifold $M$, an ample line bundle $L$ over $M$ and a basis of integral homology group modulo torsion, $H_n(M,\mathbb{Z})/Tor$.
+We fix a lattice $\Lambda$ with an pairing $Q_{0}$, where $\Lambda$ is isomorphic to $H^n(M_{0},\mathbb{Z})/\text{Tor}$ for some fixed Calabi--Yau manifold $M_{0}$, and $Q_0$ is the intersection pairing.
+A polarized and marked Calabi-Yau manifold is a triple consisting of a Calabi-Yau manifold $M$, an ample line bundle $L$ over $M$ and a marking $\gamma$ defined as an isometry of the lattices

+Let $\mathcal{Z}_m$ be a smooth component containing $M$ of the moduli space of polarized Calabi--Yau manifolds with level $m$ structure with $m\geq 3$, which is constructed by Popp, Viehweg, and Szendr\"oi, for example in Section 2 of \cite{sz}.
+We define the Teichm\"uller space of Calabi--Yau manifolds to be the universal cover of $\mathcal{Z}_m$, which will be proved to be independent of the choice of $m$.
+The Teichm\"uller space will be denoted by $\T$.

-We will denote by $\mathcal{T}$ the Teichm\"{u}ller space from the deformation of the complex structure on $M$.
-We will take $\mathcal{T}$ as the universal cover of the smooth moduli space $\mathcal{Z}_m$ constructed by Popp, Viehweg, and Szendroi, for example in Section 2 of \cite{sz}.
-The versal family $\mathcal{U}\rightarrow\mathcal{T}$ of the polarized and marked Calabi-Yau manifolds is the pull-back of the versal family over $\mathcal{Z}_m$ constructed in \cite{sz}.
-Therefore $\mathcal{T}$ is a simply connected smooth complex manifold of complex dimension
+The Torelli space $\mathcal{T}'$ is defined to be a connected component of the moduli space of polarized and marked Calabi-Yau manifolds containing $M$.
+The Torelli space is also a smooth cover of $\mathcal{Z}_m$.
+Therefore both $\mathcal{T}$ and $\T'$ are connected smooth complex manifolds of complex dimension

 where $h^{n-1,1}(M)=\dim_{\mathbb{C}} H^{n-1,1}(M)$ with $H^{n-1,1}(M)$ the $(n-1,1)$-Dolbeault cohomology group of $M$.
 See Section \ref{section construction of Tei} for details.